 The park’s opening and the paving of the road the following year attracted visitors from far and wide and an infrastructure to cater to their needs began to develop.

 By the mid-1980’s whale-watching had become de rigeur and thanks to the McDiarmid vision, so too has storm watching during the fall and winter.
 Coinciding with this growth in tourism, Clayoquot Sound was thrust onto the world stage for an entirely different reason.
-In 1993, concerned environmentalists faced off against the timber industry over logging on Meares Island, culminating in the largest act of peaceful civil disobedience in Canadian history and the introduction of the Clayoquot Sound Land Use Decision in 1995 – still a hot topic today.
+In 1993, concerned environmentalists faced off against the timber industry over logging in the Clayoquot Region, culminating in the largest act of peaceful civil disobedience in Canadian history and the introduction of the Clayoquot Sound Land Use Decision in 1995 – still a hot topic today.

 It’s hard to imagine in a place as untouched as Tofino, but from 16th century tribal raids to 21st century award winning accommodation, the history here is as rich as the area is beautiful.